This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my affiliate disclosures.

 Click on the links below for my ingredient recommendations.

 - Bread Flour

-- Using a high protein content bread flour is crucial for this recipe because it gives Pan de Cristal its distinctive texture.
+- Using a high-protein bread flour is critical for this recipe because it gives Pan de Cristal its distinctive texture.

 - While all-purpose flour can typically be substituted 1:1 for bread flour in most recipes, it may not be strong enough to develop the gluten strength needed for this recipe.
 If you do use all-purpose flour, add a few extra folds during bulk fermentation.
 You also may want to consider lowering the hydration slightly.

 - To hasten fermentation, I use warm water when mixing the dough.
 Warm water jumpstarts yeast activity, but be careful not to use hot water or you can kill your sourdough yeasts.

 - Sourdough Starter